 The Ongoing Use of Conversational AI

 People are increasingly asking Google Assistant, Siri, and Alexa for information, products, and services.
 The common technology that these solutions use is AI-driven speech recognition, which continues to get more advanced and accurate over time.
+For marketers, this means adapting SEO strategies to capture longer, more descriptive keywords and using more conversational writing tones that mimic how people actually speak to each other.

 Awareness of Zero-Click Trends